Laillaa/CStat-Project/Report.md

 This plot compares the quantiles of the residuals with those of a theoretical normal distribution.
 **Observations**: The residuals generally follow the normal distribution line, but deviate at the tails.
 This further supports the conclusion that while residuals are **approximately normal**, there are **outliers and tail deviations**.

-In summary, the multiple linear regression model constructed here:
+The multiple linear regression model constructed here:
 - Demonstrates **strong explanatory power**,
 - Is **statistically significant** overall,
 - Identifies a **coherent set of key predictors** that significantly impact housing prices.